 Regular bearish divergence.

 The change in momentum shows a weakness in the buyers as the oscillator strikes lower highs or starts forming fake double or triple tops.

 Regular bullish divergence:

-This normally appears at the end of a downtrend.
-When price has achieved its lower lows and the oscillator fails by making higher lows, the disagreement between the two is known as a regular bullish divergence.
+When price makes lower lows and the oscillator makes higher lows, the disagreement between the two is known as a regular bullish divergence.

 As the oscillator struggles to make higher lows or false double or triple bottoms, buyers should be preparing for long positions for this might be the end of a downtrend.

 Hidden bearish divergences:

 The trend is still strong and may continue in its direction after the completion of the consolidation.

 Hidden bullish divergence:

 As the oscillators make lower lows, price only affords the higher lows or maintains its previous points for a consolidation.

 Divergence Table (Price and Oscillator)